oconn/domestic/README.md

 (my-dispatcher :my-event your-state {:user "foo"})
 ```

-Just like functions, you can pass as many arguments as needed and the event will have access to them
+Just like functions, you can pass as many arguments as needed and the event will have access to them.

 ### `bind-dispatcher`